Xiaomi OneVL: One-Step Latent Reasoning and Planning with Vision-Language Explanation: Experiments

-The visual auxiliary decoder contributes +0.87 PDM-score compared to +0.31 for the language auxiliary decoder.
+\paragraph{Why Visual Supervision Helps More Than Language Supervision} The visual auxiliary decoder contributes +0.87 PDM-score compared to +0.31 for the language auxiliary decoder.
 This asymmetry reflects the world model role the visual decoder plays.
 Autonomous driving trajectory prediction is fundamentally a spatial prediction task, and visual token reconstruction, \ie, predicting what the scene looks like 0.5–1.0 seconds later, provides a supervision signal that is inherently aligned with the geometric nature of trajectory prediction.

 Crucially, future-frame prediction is a world model objective: to minimize reconstruction loss on unseen configurations of agents and road geometry, the visual latent tokens must encode the causal dynamics of the scene, not just its current appearance.
 Language CoT annotation describes the reasoning process in abstract, symbolic terms; it is valuable for semantic grounding but is one step removed from the physical dynamics that drive trajectory outcomes.
 The world model decoder thus provides a harder, more causally direct compression target that language supervision alone cannot supply, which is precisely why it contributes a larger performance gain.

 \paragraph{Latency Analysis} The prefill inference mechanism achieves its speed advantage because modern transformer implementations process the prefill sequence in a single parallel forward pass, while autoregressive decoding requires sequential token generation.
 With several additional latent tokens in the prefill phase, the overhead is negligible compared to the much longer image patch sequence already in the prefill context.
 For example, on NAVSIM, the result is that prefill-mode \OneVL{} (4.46s) is essentially indistinguishable from AR Answer (4.49s) in terms of latency, matching the speed of answer-only autoregressive prediction.
 Further experiment in~\Cref{sec:eval:deployment} demonstrates that by introducing the MLP head, OneVL can achieve the optimal inference speed (0.24s) at the cost of performance.